 - Measuring your height and weight

-- A typical eye test
+- A standard eye test

-- A test for seeing colour
+- A hearing test

 - Teeth/gums inspection